Brushes and Oil Paints

-Eugene Melnikov: the painter, the poet, and the People’s Artist of Uzbekistan.
+Eugene Melnikov: Uzbekistan’s painter, poet, and People’s Artist.

-He is a member of the Artist’s Union of Uzbekistan, a regular participant in art exhibitions and open air (outdoor painting) events in the Republicс and abroad.
+He is a member of the Artist’s Union of Uzbekistan and a regular participant in art exhibitions and open-air (outdoor painting) events in the Republicс and abroad.

 Eugene is the master of genre painting, the author of famous canvases ‘Ulak’, ‘Horse Race at the Tashkent Hippodrome’, ‘Lyricism’, and others.
 He can work efficiently in various genres: portrait, landscape, and still life.

-Eugene is also a talented colourist who is fond of Uzbekistan scenery, gets his inspiration from nature, and prefers to paint outdoors, though he is equally adept at developing his compositions such as 'Corrida' and others.
+Eugene is also a talented colourist who is fond of Uzbekistan scenery, gets his inspiration from nature, and prefers to paint outdoors.
+However, he is equally adept at developing compositions such as ‘Corrida’ and others.